BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-10-16-genesis-of-m6-datalake.md

 a) Hosting platform
 ----------------

 This stage of the project was a very religious one.
 Many people at M6 had a very strong desire to go towards cloud and managed services, others were totally in favor of Hadoop and have full in house control over the platform.
-The major options were :
+The major options were:

   - AWS
     - Amazon EMR + S3